-Lectures, cases, exercises, and one larger term paper
+Lectures, pre-recorded lectures, cases, exercises, and one larger term paper.

 It is recommended that the student has at least one year of studies at the bachelor level.

-- Written exam accounts for 60% of final grade.
+- Individual written home exam accounts for 60% of final grade.

 - Term paper accounts for 40% of final grade.